sabya14/sabya14/pages/about.md

 # **About Me**

 Hey, I am **{{ site.author.name }}** :wave:.<br> <br>
-I am software developer working out from Pune, India.
-I am passionate about developing data driven systems.
-Taking serious efforts to transition from a Full Stack Developer to a Data Engineer.
+I am a software developer working from Pune, India.
+I am passionate about developing data driven systems and taking serious efforts to transition from a Full Stack Developer to a Data Engineer.
 I believe in TDD and the notion of quality over quantity.

 I am a proud engineer, and besides coding, I love to create anything and everything.
-I take particular interest in reading about latest development in the field of electronics and gadgets.
+I take particular interest in reading about latest developments in the field of electronics and gadgets.

 Inspirational films make my day!
-Besides this a long day behind the wheel among twisties puts a smile on my face.
+Besides this a long day behind the wheel sthrough twisties puts a smile on my face.

 <br>
 <br>